 - Living Shadow: He has the ability to turn himself into the very kind of shadow living in the present Rogue, which allows him to take over his own main timeline counterpart.

-- Make Wrong What Once Went Right: He initially says he wishes to save the past by using something called the Eclipse Cannon back when it is powerful enough to defeat the dragons that will ravage Fiore, and that Lucy will interfere.
-Then it turns out he made up the Eclipse Cannon and twisted Lucy's actions into a negative light to ensure that Hisui would open Eclipse so the dragons can come through it, giving him an army powerful enough to take down Acnologia and rule the world, and admits he doesn't have a problem with ensuring his mainline self survives to ultimately become just him, the traumatic death of his Frosch included.
+- Make Wrong What Once Went Right: At first, Future Rogue says he wishes to save the past by using the Eclipse Cannon back when it is powerful enough to defeat the dragons that will ravage Fiore, and that Lucy will interfere.
+Then it turns out he made up the Eclipse Cannon and twisted Lucy's actions into a negative light to ensure that Hisui would open Eclipse so the dragons can come through it, giving him an army of dragons with which to take down Acnologia and rule the world, and admits he doesn't have a problem with ensuring his mainline self survives to ultimately become just him, the traumatic death of his Frosch included.
 Natsu's understandably not happy about this.

-- The Man Behind the Man: He commands Hisui to open the Eclipse so he can create a Stable Time Loop where the dragons burn down Fiore and take down Acnologia.
+- The Man Behind the Woman: He commands Hisui to open the Eclipse so he can create a Stable Time Loop where the dragons burn down Fiore and take down Acnologia.

-- Manipulative Bastard: He comes from the future saying that he wants to rescue it from 10,000 dragons when in actuality, he wants to create a Stable Time Loop where the dragons burn down Fiore anyway, and tells Hisui that the Eclipse can be used as a weapon to defeat them when there's no such thing.
+- Manipulative Bastard: He comes from X798, saying that he wants to rescue it from 10,000 dragons when he actually plots to create a Stable Time Loop where the dragons burn down Fiore anyway, and tells Hisui that the Eclipse can be used as a weapon to defeat them when there's no such thing.
 Also, by trying to kill Lucy's prime timeline self to stop her from closing Eclipse like he did in his timeline, he tricks the heroes into thinking that closing the gate is a bad idea, leaving the doors open long enough for a few dragons to get through.

 - Multicolored Hair: The right half is unchanged from his current black hair, while the left half is white.